mblayman/nibiru/README.md

 Write a Lua webserver from scratch.
 Only use code that I have written myself.

-Where to start?

-- What lesson can I learn from Gunicorn?
-What is the architecture?

 ## Unknowns

 - What should I do for unit testing C code?